fwaris/gcn/README.md

 ## Why TorchSharp.Fun?

-A function-compostional approach to deep learning models arose when I could not easily create a deep ResNet model with 'standard' TorchSharp.
+A function-compositional approach to deep learning models arose when I could not easily create a deep ResNet model with 'standard' TorchSharp.

 An alternative F# library was also tried.
 The library supports an elegant API; it was easy to create a deep ResNet model.
 Unfortunately at its current stage of development, the training performance for deep models is not on par with that of basic TorchSharp.